 3. University of North Texas, Denton, Texas

-Program highlights include participation in the internship program, which allows students to work at fashion houses in Dallas and Fort Worth as well as apparel companies in New York, Chicago, Los Angeles, and London.
-Students also have the opportunity to participate in the annual ArtWear Fashion Show as well as national and international events such as Fashion Group International of Dallas’ Career Day, and The Hispanic Association of Colleges and Universities and Gap Inc.’s Design Your Future competition.
+Merchandising program highlights include participation in the internship program, which allows students to work at fashion houses in Dallas and Fort Worth, and apparel companies in New York, Chicago, Los Angeles, and London.
+Students also have the opportunity to participate in the annual ArtWear Fashion Show, and national and international events such as Fashion Group International of Dallas’ Career Day, and The Hispanic Association of Colleges and Universities and Gap Inc.’s Design Your Future competition.

 4. Baylor University, Waco, Texas

-Baylor University was chartered in 1845 by the Republic of Texas.
-It is home to more than 16,000 students enrolled in more than 250 degree programs across nine colleges and schools.
-The Robbins College of Health and Human Sciences houses the Department of Family & Consumer Sciences.
-The Department offers six different majors including one for aspiring fashion merchandisers—the BS in Apparel Merchandising.
+Chartered in 1845 by the Republic of Texas, Baylor University is home to 16,787 students enrolled in more than 250 degree programs across nine colleges and schools.
+The Robbins College of Health and Human Sciences houses the Department of Family & Consumer Sciences, which offers six different majors.
+Programs for aspiring fashion merchandisers include a BS in Apparel Merchandising.

 The BS program features access to the Parker Design & Technology Center which “provides students with the latest state-of-the-art software, equipment, and technology,” summer study tours, and internship opportunities at home and overseas.
 Students have interned at Betsey Johnson – NY, Anna Sui - NY, Quick Silver – Los Angeles, XOXO and Rampage – Los Angeles, and Haggar - Dallas.
 Internships abroad have included Ann-Louise Roswald - London, UK, Amanda Wakeley - London, UK, Christopher & La Lou - Paris, France, and others.

-The program also offers the opportunity for fashion students to show their collections at the Annual Baylor Fashion Show, which takes place at the end of spring semester each year.
+The program also offers the opportunity for students to participate in the Annual Baylor Fashion Show, which takes place at the end of spring semester each year.
 Field experiences are on the menu as well and may include trips to Dallas Market, Studios of Apparel Designers, Apparel Manufacturing Firms, and Fashion Group International (FGI) Dallas Career Day, which takes place at the Apparel Mart.

 5. University of Texas at Austin, Austin, Texas

 The University of Texas at Austin (UT Austin) opened in 1883.
-It is home to more than 51,000 students enrolled in more 300 academic programs across 13 colleges and schools.
-The Division of Textiles and Apparel of the School of Human Ecology offers a BS in Textiles and Apparel (TXA) with an Option in Retail Merchandising and Consumer Sciences.
+It is home to 50,950 students enrolled in more than 500 degree programs and fields of study across 18 colleges and schools.
+The College of Natural Sciences, School of Human Ecology houses the Division of Textiles and Apparel (TXA), which offers a BS in TXA with an Option in Merchandising and Consumer Sciences.

 In addition to a variety of programs for fashion merchandisers, the School of Management offers internship opportunities at companies such as Aldo, BCBG Max Azria, Coach, Express, Michael Kors, and Nordstrom.
 Students also have the opportunity to participate in the Annual Montage Senior Fashion Show and the Global Fashion Study Tour of Paris.

-Texas Christian University was founded in 1873.
-It is home to more than 10,000 students enrolled in more than 200 programs through eight colleges and schools.
+Founded in 1873 as AddRan Male and Female College, Texas Christian University (TCU) is home to 10,323 students enrolled 118 undergraduate areas of study, 53 master’s level programs, and 25 areas of doctoral study across eight colleges and schools.
 The College of Fine Arts is home to the Department of Interior Design & Fashion Merchandising.
 The Department offers a BS in Fashion Merchandising.

-Program highlights include off-campus study programs in Paris, New York, and Dallas, access to the TCU Costume Collection featuring more than 2,500 items, and participation in the Annual Fashion Show.
-In addition, students will complete 10-week supervised internship with companies such as Bergdorf Goodman, Chanel, Donna Karan, Escada, Fossil, Jimmy Choo, Louis Vuitton, Neiman Marcus, Nordstrom, Ralph Lauren, and Zales.
+Program highlights include off-campus study programs in Paris, New York, and Dallas, access to the TCU Costume Collection, which features more than 2,500 items, and participation in the Annual Fashion Show.
+In addition, students will complete a 10-week supervised internship with companies such as Bergdorf Goodman, Chanel, Donna Karan, Escada, Fossil, Jimmy Choo, Louis Vuitton, Neiman Marcus, Nordstrom, Ralph Lauren, and Zales.

-Texas State University opened its doors in 1903 as Southwest Texas State Normal School.
-The school is home to 36,739 students enrolled in nearly 200 undergraduate and post-graduate degree programs through 10 colleges.
-The College of Applied Arts’ School of Family and Consumer Sciences offers several programs for aspiring fashion merchandisers.
+Texas State University opened in 1903 as Southwest Texas State Normal School.
+The school is home to nearly 40,000 students enrolled in close to 200 undergraduate and post-graduate degree programs across 10 colleges.
+The College of Applied Arts, School of Family and Consumer Sciences offer several programs for aspiring fashion merchandisers.

-Options include a BS in Family and Consumer Sciences (BSFCS)/Fashion Merchandising with a Minor in Business Administration, an MS in Merchandising and Consumer Studies (MS MCS), and a Minor in Fashion Merchandising.
-The Minor in Business is a required component of the BSFCS/Fashion Merchandising program.
+Options include a BS in Family and Consumer Sciences (BSFCS) with a Major in Fashion Merchandising and a Minor in Business Administration, an MS in Merchandising and Consumer Studies (MS MCS), and a Minor in Fashion Merchandising.
+Please note that the Minor in Business is a required component of the BSFCS/Fashion Merchandising program.